Places I Remember with Lea Lane

 Mike Finkel:

-Each group of 20 had this huge bowl and everyone would dig around in their belongings Like, oh, I found a can of tuna fish or I had some sardines.
+Each group of 20 had this huge bowl and everyone would dig around in their belongings Like, oh, I found a can . tuna fish or I had some sardines.
 We would all dump it in this bowl, mix it together and eat with our left hands and we would all share from this communal bowl whatever we could come up with.
 I've eaten at some Michelin-starred restaurants, but I've probably not had any more memorable meals than sharing a bowl with 19 of my favorite migrant workers none of us who shared a language putting our hands into the same bowl in the middle of the Sahara Desert in a scorching day.

 Lea Lane: